connexcs/docs/docs/customer/cli.md

 ### Pick CLI from DID with Longest Match

-You may wish to do perform CLI Localization, for example if you have the following DID's `123456`, `123567`, `123789` and you are placing a call to `1234987654` the system will find the longest match which would be `123456` and use that as the CLI.
+You may wish to do perform CLI Localization.
+For example if you have multiple DIDs (in this case `123456`, `123567` and `123789`) and are placing a call to `1234987654`, the system will find the longest match (in this case `123456)` to use as the CLI.

 | CLI            | Pre-Asserted-ID | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID      |
 |----------------|-----------------|-------------|-----------------------|--------|--------------|